Connecting classical finite exchangeability to quantum theory: Making the connection with QT

-where $\rho$ is the density matrix of $r$-indistinguishable bosons (each one being a $d$-level quantum system). \end{theorem} This results states that boson-symmetric density matrices and the set of matrices $M$ obtained by applying the operator $\widehat{L}$ to the matrix $(\otimes_r {\bf x})(\otimes_r {\bf x})^\dagger$ of $r$-th degree polynomials in the variables $x_i,x_i^\dagger$ for $i=1,\dots,d$ are equivalent.
-Equation \eqref{eq:states2} is obtained by applying a simple change of variables to the classical probability models for finitely exchangeable probabilities, and actually offers an alternative representation of the second-quantisation formalism in QT, which is of interest in its own right (as discussed in the proof of Theorem \ref{th:2}).
+This results states that boson-symmetric density matrices and the set of matrices $M$ obtained by applying the operator $\widehat{L}$ to the matrix $(\otimes_r {\bf x})(\otimes_r {\bf x})^\dagger$ of $r$-th degree polynomials in the variables $x_i,x_i^\dagger$ for $i=1,\dots,d$ are equivalent.
+Eq.~\eqref{eq:states2} is obtained by applying a simple change of variables to the classical probability models for finitely exchangeable probabilities, and actually offers an alternative representation of the second-quantisation formalism in QT, which is of interest in its own right (as discussed in the proof of Theorem \ref{th:2} in \ref{app:thm2}). \\ { \begin{example} For the case $\text{dim}(\mathcal{H})=d=2$ and $r=2$, this equivalence can be seen by comparing the matrix in \eqref{eq:genericrhofin} with computed for ${\bf x}=[x_1,x_2]^\top$.
+The two matrices have the same symmetries.
+It can also be noted that, in both matrices, the four central elements are real numbers and the diagonal elements sum up to one, as $(x_1^\dagger x_1)^2+2(x_1 x_2)^\dagger x_1 x_2 +(x_2^\dagger x_2)^2=\theta_1^2+2\theta_1\theta_2+\theta_2^2=(\theta_1+\theta_2)^2=1$ and $\widehat{L}(1)=1$. \end{example} From Theorems \ref{th:repr41}--\ref{th:2}, the following result follows directly. }

-Theorem \ref{th:2} actually shows that every finite system of exchangeable events is equivalent to a quantum experiment with indistinguishable bosons measured using projective measurements along the coordinate axis.
-We clarify this observation with an example.